About Studying and Practising Yoga with Michael Wegerer

 encourages the development of the breath as a core yoga practice, not only while working with postures but also in the seated yoga practices; a long, smooth and subtle breathing pattern is an important milestone in traditional yoga

-Michael's yoga classes in Guernsey are taught in a way that is suitable for you, no matter what your level of ability, and are organised around themes that extend over several weeks.
+Michael's yoga classes are taught in a way that is suitable for you, no matter what your level of ability, and are organised around themes that extend over several weeks.
 This allows students to develop a deep personal understanding and experience of yoga theory and practice.

 Class programmes will typically blend yoga philosophy and practices that integrate yoga postures (āsana), yoga breathing exercises (prāṇāyāma), chanting (mantra) and meditative techniques (bhāvanā).